GabeScott/standard-works-vault/General Conference/2007 October - Why Are We Members of the Only True Church.md

 “That can also be fixed,” he told me.
 He again took the polish and put some on my toe, and before long it shined like my shoes.
 So it was early on in life I learned that happiness does not depend on money.

-As time went by, a pair of missionaries taught us the riches of the restored gospel, of the doctrine of the plan of salvation, and of eternal families.
+As time went by, a pair of missionaries taught us the *riches* of the restored gospel, of the doctrine of the plan of salvation, and of eternal families.
 We were baptized, and when my father began his calling as district president, his first objective was to journey to the temple and receive the blessings which would come because of that sacrifice.
 It was a 15-day journey covering 4,800 miles (7,725 km)—a journey filled with difficulties and setbacks, highways in poor condition, uncomfortable buses, not even knowing the route, but with great hope in the ordinances we would participate in.

 Upon arriving in the city of Mesa, Arizona, we headed down an avenue at the end of which we could see the house of the Lord, gleaming and beautiful.
 I remember the joy which filled our hearts; we all broke out in songs and praising, and tears ran down the cheeks of many Saints.

-Later in the temple, we knelt as a family to hear the beautiful promises about an eternal family, with the certainty that our mother, though absent, was now our mother forever, and we felt the peace which comes from knowing that we are an eternal family.
+Later in the temple we knelt as a family to hear the beautiful promises about an eternal family, with the certainty that our mother, though absent, was now our mother forever, and we felt the peace which comes from knowing that we are an eternal family.

 The promise of life eternal thus gave us the riches of eternity!
-“Behold, he that hath eternal life is rich” (D&C 6:7).
+“Behold, he that hath eternal life is rich” ([[D&C 6.7|D&C 6:7]]).

+## The Restored Priesthood

-The Church of Jesus Christ is a church of priests, “a royal priesthood, an holy nation” (1 Peter 2:9).
+The Church of Jesus Christ is a church of priests, “a royal priesthood, an holy nation” ([[1 Peter 2.9|1 Peter 2:9]]).

 The restored Church gives to each home a priesthood holder with the power of God to bless.
 How many times I have been able to hear the soft, sweet voice of a little child at home say, “Daddy, could you give me a blessing?” and put my hands upon his or her head in moments of pain and difficulty and pronounce blessings of comfort and healing and see the power of the priesthood exercise its influence and the next day hear that little voice say, “Thanks, Daddy, I slept just fine last night.”
 We don’t need to go out looking for someone having that power—it is among us!
 What a blessing to be able to teach this principle to our children!
 This is the only church upon the earth which offers such a blessing to families.

-Through this power, I was able to ordain each of my sons to the priesthood and thus give them the power of God to administer His ordinances.
+Through this power I was able to ordain each of my sons to the priesthood and thus give them the power of God to administer His ordinances.

 So then this is also why I am a member of this Church: because the power of the priesthood is again upon the earth and has reached even unto our homes.

+## Our Personal Testimonies

 The most valuable power we can possess is the treasure of a personal testimony of our Lord Jesus Christ and His atoning power.

 A testimony comes to us as we live a worthy life and seek it in prayer.
-“And the Spirit shall be given unto you by the prayer of faith” (D&C 42:14), our Lord counseled through the Prophet Joseph.
+“And the Spirit shall be given unto you by the prayer of faith” ([[D&C 42.14|D&C 42:14]]), our Lord counseled through the Prophet Joseph.

 When my son Daniel was six years old, he saw that I was worried because I had to attend a stake conference.
 I was unsure about what to teach the Saints.
 He came up to me and said, “Daddy, that’s really easy.”
 That’s how children see everything.